-The current minimum wage in Connecticut is $11.
+The current minimum wage regular rate in Connecticut is $11.

 A recently signed Connecticut law will increase the minimum wage over the next several years to $15:

 The current minimum wage for tipped employees is $6.38.